andrewdavidmackenzie/flow/README.md

 toolkit.
 Initially, it is focussed only on running flows and replaces the Terminal based stdio, file output and image operations with visual equivalents.

-I hope to add flow design and programming to it, using `flowclib`, either in a single binary, or in a second compile-time-only tool.
+I hope to add flow design and programming to it, using `flowrclib`, either in a single binary, or in a second compile-time-only tool.

 ## Docs